pingfu/pingfu.github.io/_posts/2026-01-28-who-owns-the-pipes.md

 As British citizens, when we buy petrol, groceries, order online or catch the bus, we're almost certainly making card payments, and in those cases the transaction is not handled by our national payment infrastructure; instead, it is routed from our bank through Mastercard or Visa's network (who take a cut of the transaction for providing the service) and then back to the merchant bank to settle, even if the merchant and the customer share the same British bank and are both in the UK.

 This is of course not a uniquely British problem.
-It's also how local payments look for most of the world, where card transactions mean paying rent to Visa and Mastercard to the tune of about $60 billion annually.
+It's also how local payments look for most of the world, where card transactions mean paying rent to Visa and Mastercard to the tune of $70+ billion annually in combined net revenue.

 This, as you might imagine, creates a lot of political leverage and soft power for the US Government, since the US-domiciled duopoly, together with the Government, decides who can participate, who can't, what fees are charged, and ultimately whose interests are served.